 ABOUT Kaimai® Rifle Suppressors

-SILENZ rifle suppressors was formed in early 2014 with the goal of designing and producing a range of lighter weight suppressors, but with better features and durability compared with many other light weight aluminium type suppressors on the market in New Zealand at the time.
+SILENZ rifle suppressors was formed in early 2014 with the goal of designing and producing a range of lighter weight suppressors, but with better features and durability compared with some other light weight aluminium type suppressors that were available on the market in New Zealand at the time.

 The track record for 100% reliability and high performance has been unsurpassed by any other NZ suppressor manufacturer, with the early prototype/trial suppressors still in active service with professional hunters (in excess of 4000 rounds and counting) where with the same type of use some of their previous units seemed to habitually fail in under 800 rounds.